edyoda/DS-Assignments/OOP_Assignment.md

 👉 **Methods**

-    •add() is a method that returns the sum of num1 and num2.
+    • add() is a method that returns the sum of num1 and num2.
-    •subtract() is a method that returns the subtraction of num1 from num2.
+    • subtract() is a method that returns the subtraction of num1 from num2.
-    •multiply() is a method that returns the product of num1 and num2.
+    • multiply() is a method that returns the product of num1 and num2.
-    •divide() is a method that returns the division of num2 by num1.
+    • divide() is a method that returns the division of num2 by num1.

 Input
     - Pass numbers (integers or floats) in the initializer.